-The SDWA authorizes states to take up to 4% of the total annual Federal Capitalization Grant (as provided in Section 130 of the SDWA amendments of 1996) to support the cost of administering the DWSRF program.
-As mentioned above, for FY2023, PRDOH will be banking the Administrative set-aside as follows: \$400,000 (4%) for BIL EC and \$1,146,000 (4%) BIL LSR.
+The SDWA authorizes states to take the greatest of \$400,000, 1/5% of value of Fund, or up to 4% of the total annual Federal Capitalization Grant (as provided in Section 130 of the SDWA amendments of 1996) to support the cost of administering the DWSRF program.
+For FY2024, PRDOH will be establishing the full amounts available for the Base and BIL Supplemental funds and will partially be banking 2% of the Administrative set-aside for the BIL-LSLR funds and 4% for the BIL-EC funds as shown in Table 3.
 PRDOH reserves the right to take from future capitalization grants amounts not claimed at this time under this set-aside.